Pedrooamaroo/TaylorSwift_Database/README.md

 ## 🛠️ Installation & Usage

 ### 1. Prerequisites
 Ensure you have Python installed.
-The project runs within a Jupyter Notebook for interactive demonstration.
+Run the application using: python app.py

 ### 2. Clone & Setup
 ```bash